evans-kithinji/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8. Hexadecimal. prints all the numbers of base 16 in lowercase, followed by a new line
 9. Patience, persistence and perspiration make an unbeatable combination for success. prints all possible combinations of single-digit numbers
 10. Inventing is a combination of brains and materials.
 The more brains you use, the less material you need. prints all possible different combinations of two digits
+11. The success combination in business is: Do what you do better... and: do more of what you do... prints all possible different combinations of three digits